gatsbyjs/gatsby/docs/blog/2017-12-06-gatsby-plus-contentful-plus-netlify/index.md

 ## Solution: Contentful + Gatsby

 Contentful is a hosted [headless CMS](/docs/headless-cms/) with a fantastic user experience.
-It’s similar to having a backend like WordPress, but you are fully responsible for the frontend layer.
+It's similar to having a backend like WordPress, but you are fully responsible for the frontend layer.
 The beauty of Contentful is threefold.